S-Kel/Portfolio/readme.md

 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)
-- internet has revolutionized the computer & communications world
-- Internet has revolutinizeed broadcasting capability, information dissimination, collaboration and interaction between individuals and their PC
+The inernet has revolutionized the computer & communications world enormously more importantly it has revolutinizeed broadcasting capability, information dissimination, collaboration and interaction between individuals and their PC.
--